pantheon-systems/documentation/source/docs/articles/sites/migrate/wordpress-site-networks.md

 8. Go to the Code tab of your Dev environment on the site Dashboard.
 You will see your site's pre-existing code commit history and the most recent commit adding Pantheon's core files.

 ## Files

-**Files** - `wp-content/uploads` for WordPress.
+**Files** - `/wp-content/uploads` is a symlink to the `~/files` directory.
 This houses a combination of uploaded content from site users, along with generated stylesheets, aggregated scripts, image styles, etc. For information on highly populated directories, see [Platform Considerations](/docs/articles/sites/platform-considerations/#highly-populated-directories).

 Files are stored separately from the site's code.
 Larger file structures can fail in the Dashboard import due to sheer volume.
 It's best to use a utility such as an SFTP client or rsync.
 The biggest issue is having the transfer stopped due to connectivity issues.
 To handle that scenario, try this handy bash script: